Girls are to be offered a Rising Stars rugby programme at Salford Red Devils for the first time.

 After a tough year for the club’s Foundation, activities are kicking off again with girls being included from this summer.

-“We have just restarted our rising stars programme,” said foundation director, Neil Blackburn.
+Foundation director Neil Blackburn said “We have just restarted our rising stars programme.”

-The foundation’s rising star programme is an elite development pathway for boys under 16.
+The foundation’s rising star programme is an elite development pathway which has so far been just for under-16s boys.
 The programme takes place at the AJ Bell Stadium in Salford every Monday evening.

-Mr Blackburn has urged people that want to get involved to register via their website.
+Mr Blackburn has urged people who want to get involved to register via their website.

 “It is a great programme and we have some great outcomes every year.”

 In June, the foundation is starting the same programme for girls, which is set to be an amazing opportunity for girls in Salford and Greater Manchester.